AntonBraer/constantcheck/README.md

 `helps` package with name `CustomError`

 ---
 I couldn't show it in tests because there is some problem with imports in testing.
-But the linter parses ALL imported packages of the file.
+But the linter parses ALL imported packages of the file, not just standard ones